TombBuster/MMM-KirkleesBinDay/README.md

 You'll need your uprn (Unique Property Reference Number) for the Kirklees API.
 I had to intercept the request using BurpSuite to find this, there may be an easier way.

-You'll get a 12 digit number.
 Enter this in the config.js for your MagicMirror installation:

     {
         module: 'MMM-WestBerksBinDay',
         position: 'top_left',
         header: 'Bin Day',
         config: {
-            uprn: "123456789012",
+            uprn: "123456789",
             dateFormat: "dddd D MMMM"
         }
     },